Business Administration: Financial Management

 This capstone course represents the culmination and integration of students’ fundamental business knowledge.
 The learner completes the key components of a small business plan.
 Learners demonstrate their ability to integrate their learnings from previous courses and apply it to an integrated project.
 This course concludes with a short, written report as well as a brief presentation of findings and recommendations.

-This course allows students to apply their learning from their Business Administration program to an industry partner project.
-Working with faculty and an industry partner, students are tasked with finding solutions to a business problem.
-Working independently or in small groups, students will gain a deeper understanding of their Business Administration field, apply theory and best practices, and use the tools and learnings they have gained throughout the program.
-This course culminates with a final presentation of the project findings and recommendations.
+This course is designed to apply learning from the Business Administration program to an industry partner project.
+Working with faculty and an industry partner, learners are tasked with finding solutions to a business problem.
+Focus is placed on application of theory and best practices and using business tools, techniques, and strategies to gain a deeper understanding of the applicable Business Administration field.
+This course culminates with a final report and presentation of the project findings and recommendations.

 This course introduces the fundamentals of computer applications and file management in a business environment.
 Focus will be placed on software features and functions for email, word processing and spreadsheets; scheduling, calendar management, and collaboration; and time and task management.